wilkie/blog/posts/reuleaux-selectors.md

 This is an incorrect solution because culturely it paints the image that this third option represents a third gender, when it really collects those strictly outside of the cultural gender-binary.
 It dismisses the gender identity of all of those outside male and female.
 Furthermore, the term "*other*" depicts these individuals as abnormal.
 It says, you can be a man, a woman, or something else.
 This is not equality.
 This is merely placation without respect for identity.
+Not to mention that some individuals may wish to opt out of the politics of gender and the "other" option unduly oppresses them into that system.

 In the end, for a dropdown to be successful in representing the full spectrum of gender options, it would have to continue to add them as they become desired.
 Such an exhaustive list would never-the-less be excluding somebody.